Terms of Service

 Do not use MindShelf to impersonate people, create deceptive endorsements, publish misleading claims, or generate high-risk personalized advice in legal, medical, financial, or safety-critical contexts.

-Paid plans may include monthly Deep Report credits, Ask credits, and trial periods.
-Plan details should be shown clearly at checkout before a subscription begins.
-Fair use applies to abuse, automated scraping, or non-human usage.
+Paid plans may include monthly report credits, Ask credits, and trial periods.
+Plan details are shown at checkout before a subscription begins.
+PayPal manages recurring billing and cancellation; cancel in PayPal before renewal to stop future charges.
+Cancellation does not automatically refund the current or past billing period.

 AI output can be incomplete or wrong.
 MindShelf should preserve evidence, uncertainty, and boundaries so users can inspect where a report is strong or weak.

-These terms may change as the product moves from prototype to public launch.
+These terms may change as the product evolves.
 Material changes should be surfaced clearly to users.